YashD5291/ResumeTracker/README.md

    - Update application status (Applied, Interview, Rejected, Offer, Accepted)
    - Delete applications you no longer want to track

-4. **Export Data**:
+4. **Backup Your Data**:
+   - Go to the Backup tab
-   - Click the "Export to CSV" button to download your application history
+   - Click "Create Full Backup" to save all your data
-   - The CSV file includes all tracked information for backup or analysis
+   - Import backup files to restore your data

 ## Privacy